brazso/coherence-cache-manager/README.md

 <h3>Build<h3>

-Make sure you have the Coherence libraries you are using in you local maven repo to build this project.
+Make sure you have the necessary Coherence libraries your local maven repo to build this project.
+You might need to edit the Coherence dependency in the pom file as well